How Exercise Today Affects You Tomorrow

 Activity plays a far more important role in well-being than simply helping move the numbers on the scale.
 In fact, movement changes your health starting at the cellular level.
 Cells’ energy houses, the mitochondria, increase in response to movement, triggering hormonal activity that positively impacts both body and brain, explains Michele Olson, PhD, an adjunct professor of exercise science at Huntingdon College in Montgomery, AL.

-Here are just some of the changes you can expect both immediately and decades from now, all thanks to a habit of fitness.
+Here are just some of the benefits you can expect both immediately and decades from now, all thanks to a habit of exercise.

 You’ll be happier